-Where possible the improvement of health and feed management will be implemented through zone management.
-IDH will pilot the zone management approach in geographies where farmers are willing to collaborate in managing resources and information to reduce disease risks.
+Where possible the improvement of health and feed management will be implemented through zonal management.
+Zonal management relates to the collaborative efforts of producers that share the same (water) resources.
+IDH will pilot the zonal management approach in geographies where farmers are willing to collaborate in managing resources and information to reduce disease risks.
 The local government and other resource users in these pilot zones should be prepared to collaborate in developing policies that support the farmers’ efforts.

-The shrimp supply chain consists of fragmented suppliers from many different countries.
-NGO’s and consumers demand more environmental and social sustainability in the shrimp supply chain.
+The aquaculture supply chain consists of fragmented suppliers from many different countries.
+NGO’s and consumers demand more environmental and social sustainability.
 Supply chain actors have often relied on certification to endorse the sustainability claims, although the integrity of certification schemes’ chain of custody is sometimes questioned.
 In addition, traceability is often only extended to the farm level, leaving risks associated with the farm’s inputs often unaddressed.
-The demand for more traceability and transparency in the shrimp supply chain is strongly driven by US and EU retailers, who have had to deal with considerable challenges to their brand reputation because of practices occurring in boats fishing for aquaculture feed ingredients.
+The demand for more traceability and transparency is strongly driven by US and EU retailers, who have had to deal with considerable challenges to their brand reputation because of practices occurring in boats fishing for aquaculture feed ingredients.

-Sub- Saharan Africa is the fastest growing and poorest part of the world, where the human population will likely increase with 1.2 billion people this century.
-Farmed fish potentially is a very sustainable source of animal proteins for this growing world population, but the aquaculture sector is still underdeveloped in this area.
-In order to strengthen its contribution to food security the sector needs to scale-up and commercialize to increase availability and affordability of the proteins delivered to the domestic markets.
-Throughout the Sub- Saharan region, sector growth is hampered by poor quality inputs (feed and seed) which affects efficiency of production, quality and pricing of the final product.
+Sub- Saharan Africa is the fastest growing part of the world, where the human population will likely increase with 1.2 billion people this century.
+Farmed fish is a potentially very sustainable source of animal proteins for this growing world population, but the aquaculture sector is still young and it has its challenges.
+To strengthen its contribution to food security the sector needs to scale-up and commercialize to increase availability and affordability of the proteins delivered to the domestic markets.
+Throughout the Sub-Saharan region, sector growth is hampered by poor quality inputs (feed and seed) which affects efficiency of production, quality and pricing of the final product.

 The Sustainable Fisheries Partnership (SFP), Walmart and IDH have completed a major aquaculture training program in Asia providing thousands of shrimp and tilapia farmers with modern training designed to improve their businesses.